sefunmi4/symbol-cast/README.md

 An overlay window sized to your trackpad will appear and your system cursor will be hidden inside it.
 Any finger motion creates a fading ripple so you can practice moving on the pad.
 Double tap (or double click) to begin drawing; your movements are captured even without holding the button.
 Tap once to submit the glowing trace for recognition.
 Lifting your finger while drawing clears the current trace so you can reposition and start a new one without leaving drawing mode.

+Press **Ctrl+T** after drawing to label the gesture for training.
+The dialog also lets you choose how many random variations to generate for one-shot learning.

 ### Configuration

 SymbolCast loads command mappings from `config/commands.json` when it starts.